 What is Levest?

-Levest coated tablets are a combined oral contraceptive and belongs to a group of products often referred to as “the Pill”.
+Levest coated tablets are a combined oral contraceptive and belong to a group of products often referred to as “the Pill”.

 Levest contains two hormones: oestrogen (Ethinylestradiol) and progestogen (Levonorgestrel).